alexsala/python_template/docs/source/intro.rst

 Introduction
 ============

-This package is a fake.
+This package is really a fake.